‘Mad Pooper’ Offered Free Toilet Paper From Charmin If She Stops Public Defecation, Turns Herself In [Video]

 A female jogger who locals have dubbed the “Mad Pooper” has been offered a chance to clean up her act.
-Her public defecation habits have been disturbing a Colorado Springs, Colorado neighborhood prompting a major toilet paper brand to offer her free tissue if she turns herself into police.
+Her public defecation habits have been disturbing a Colorado Springs, Colorado, neighborhood, prompting a major toilet paper brand to offer her free tissue if she turns herself into police.

 Although images of the woman have been plastered all over social media, the Mad Pooper has managed to elude authorities thus far.
 Nevertheless, publicity surrounding the female jogger’s unsanitary behavior has gotten the attention of Charmin, who tweeted a generous offer to the woman hoping it will stop her indecent jaunts.